Harassment Restraining Orders/Orders for Protection

 An OFP can be pursued if you’ve been the victim of domestic violence and fear for your safety.

-Information about seeking an HRO or OFP through Ramsey or Hennepin County can be found at the following links:
+Information about seeking an HRO or OFP through Ramsey or Hennepin County can be found at:

-There is a filing fee for HRO’s.
-There is no filing fee for OFP’s.
+There is a filing fee for an HRO.
+There is no filing fee for an OFP.

 NOTE Court clerks cannot tell you which order you should request.
-If you are not sure, utilize advocacy/support services offered.
-Two such organizations are noted below.
+If you aren't sure, utilize advocacy/support services noted below.